JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8025 days**.

-And here is a just a random fact -  **Toronto was the first city in the world with a computerized traffic signal system**.
+And here is a just a random fact -  **To make one glass of orange juice, 50 glasses of water are needed to grow enough oranges to make the juice**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)